Employer of Record

 Payroll in Angola

-• Payroll Cycle: Typically, the payroll cycle follows a monthly schedule, with remunerations disbursed by the last working day of each month.
+• Payroll Cycle: Typically, the payroll cycle follows a monthly schedule, with remunerations disbursed by the agreed payday and usually no later than the end of each monthly pay period.

 • Mercans Payroll Services: Leverage Mercans’ robust payroll capabilities for seamless payroll management.
 Our services include local currency payment for employees and contractors, comprehensive payroll setup, meticulous payroll processing, efficient payroll administration, and timely handling of statutory filings and payments.
 Trust Mercans to streamline your payroll processes, ensuring compliance and reliability.